swaptacular/swpt_accounts/protocol.rst

    was emitted (``ts``).
 This MUST be a positive number.

-If for a given account, no `AccountUpdate`_ messages have been sent for a long while, the server SHOULD send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
+If for a given account, no `AccountUpdate`_ messages have been sent for a long while (1 week for example), the server MUST send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
 This guarantees that accounts will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.
+Also, this serves the purpose of a "heartbeat", allowing clients to detect "dead" account records in their databases.

 .. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except